-ENGL 021 Composition Review 3 hours
+ENGL 021 - Composition Review (3 hours)

-This class is required of students whose SAT Critical Reading score is below 400 or whose ACT English score is below 17.
+This class is required of students whose SAT Critical Reading score is below 430 or whose ACT English score is below 17.
 Those students who enroll in ENGL 121 and demonstrate in their introductory essay that they need reinforcement in basic mechanics, usage, and structure will be advised to enroll in this class.
 Credit will not apply toward graduation.

 A basic review of spelling, punctuation, and grammar.
 Special emphasis will be given to the construction of a coherent paragraph.
-Students may not withdraw from this course.
 (Fall, Spring)

-ENGL 121 Freshman Composition
+ENGL 121 - Freshman Composition (3 hours)

-Prerequisite: Minimum SAT Critical Reading score of 400, a minimum ACT English score of 17, a minimum grade of C in ENGL 021, or successful completion of the ESL program with a score of 80 on the Michigan Test of Language Proficiency.
+Prerequisite: Minimum SAT Critical Reading score of 430, a minimum ACT English score of 17, a minimum grade of C in ENGL 021, or successful completion of the ESL program with a score of 80 on the Michigan Test of Language Proficiency.